Ferdinand Maria von Senger und Etterlin: Early years

-Senger und Etterlin was born on June 8, 1923 in Tübingen, Germany, into a family rich in military tradition, with over 250 years of service to various German polities.
+Senger und Etterlin was born on June 8, 1923, in Tübingen, Germany, into a family rich in military tradition, with over 250 years of service to various German polities.
 His father, Fridolin von Senger und Etterlin, who served as a Wehrmacht officer throughout the Second World War, reached the rank of General der Panzertruppe ("General of Armoured Troops"), and began his own highly decorated military service before the First World War in service with the Reichswehr.
 His mother, Hilda Margarethe von Kracht, was the daughter of Prussian general Ernst Alexander von Kracht.
 Like most of his male forebears, he sought a military career and began it at age 17, by joining the cavalry regiment commanded by his father.

-In 1946, he married Ebba von Keudell; they had four children, three boys; Dominic, Stefan, Botho and a girl, Marina Josepha Anna Sidonie.
+In 1946, he married Ebba von Keudell; they had four children.

 Wehrmacht 1940–1945

 Senger und Etterlin started his military career on 1 October 1940 in the replacement section of the 3rd Cavalry Regiment, at Göttingen, commanded at the time by his father.
 On 22 June 1941, Hitler launched Operation Barbarossa, the German invasion of the Soviet Union.
 Ferdinand fought on this front as a Lieutenant with the 24th Panzer Division in the German 6th Army, ultimately participating in the Battle of Stalingrad, one of history's bloodiest battles.
 He was placed in command of a panzer squadron on 23 August 1942, in the later stages of this battle.
 Not long before the end of the battle, he was wounded and evacuated back to Germany.

 Upon his recovery and promoted to Oberleutnant, he was assigned to serve as a regimental adjutant in northern Italy with the re-constituted 24th Panzer Division.
 His unit being transferred back to the Eastern Front, after October 1943, he found himself again facing the Soviet Army in combat, this time at Kiev and the Dnieper Bend.
 Soviet offensives having pushed the German forces along with the 24th Division back to Romania, in August 1944, during the Second Battle of Jassy-Kishinev he was wounded again, this time losing his right arm, again requiring his evacuation from the front.

-No longer able to serve directly in combat, at the age of 21 years, Senger und Etterlin was transferred to the Oberkommando des Heeres (OKH) or Army High Command and was assigned to be the personal adjutant of General der Panzertruppe Leo Geyr von Schweppenburg.
+No longer able to serve directly in combat, at the age of 21, Senger und Etterlin was transferred to the Oberkommando des Heeres (OKH) or Army High Command and was assigned to be the personal adjutant of General der Panzertruppe Leo Geyr von Schweppenburg.
 While serving in this capacity, he was captured by American forces at the end of the war.